bkielbasa/developer20/content/post/memory-wall-problem/index.md

 */
 ```

-As you can see, especially at the beginning, those values aren't next to each other.
-In a real-world application those values will be much more random.
-This situation happens because creating a new node in the list is a separate allocation.
-When creating a slice, it's just one.
+As you can see, the addresses don't form a single contiguous block — there are jumps where one allocation lands on a different heap page from the next.
+In a real-world application, where nodes are created over time alongside other allocations, the layout is far more scattered.
+Each node is its own separate allocation; a slice is one.

 To illustrate how it will impact the performance, let’s discuss the following program: